Polkadot-JS UI: How to Receive DOT to My Account Print

 2. Click on the icon next to your account.
 This will copy the account's address.

 3. Paste the account to the proper destination.

 - If you receive funds from someone else, share the address with them.

 - If you withdraw funds from an exchange, paste the address in the appropriate field on the exchange's withdrawal page.

 - If you are sending funds from another account of yours on Polkadot-JS UI, check this article on how to do it.

 - If you are sending funds from a different wallet, paste the address in the recipient's field on that wallet.

-IMPORTANT: Always triple-check the address after you've pasted it to make sure it's the correct one.
+⛔️ READ THIS FIRST!
+Always triple-check the address after you've pasted it to make sure it's the correct one.
 Blockchain transactions are irreversible and if you accidentally send funds to the wrong address, there's no way to get them back!

-NOTE FOR LEDGER ACCOUNTS: You can confirm you have pasted the correct address on your Ledger device.
+ℹ️ INFO If you are using a Ledger you can confirm you have pasted the correct address on your Ledger device.
 Check this article on how to do that.

 4. After you have sent your funds to your account, your balance will update automatically after a few seconds.
-Keep in mind that exchanges don't process withdrawals right away, so if you are sending from an exchange it may take longer for your funds to show up in your account.
+Keep in mind that exchanges don't process withdrawals right away, so if you are sending from an exchange, it may take longer for your funds to show up in your account.